sedaro/sedaro-python/sedaro/README.md

 sim.terminate()
 ```

-- For `results` and `poll_results`, you may also provide the optional kwarg `streams`.
+- For `results` and `results_poll`, you may also provide the optional kwarg `streams`.
 This triggers narrowing results to fetch only specific streams that you specify.
 See doc strings for the `results` method for details on how to use the `strams` kwarg.

 ## Results